awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 For more information, see [Configuring CloudWatch Logs Monitoring with the Console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/send-cloudtrail-events-to-cloudwatch-logs.html#send-cloudtrail-events-to-cloudwatch-logs-console) in the *AWS CloudTrail User Guide*\.

-## 2\.5 – Ensure AWS Config is enabled in all Regions<a name="securityhub-standards-checks-2.5"></a>
+## 2\.5 – Ensure AWS Config is enabled<a name="securityhub-standards-checks-2.5"></a>

 AWS Config is a web service that performs configuration management of supported AWS resources in your account and delivers log files to you\.
 The recorded information includes the configuration item \(AWS resource\), relationships between configuration items \(AWS resources\), and any configuration changes between resources\.
 We recommend that you enable AWS Config in all Regions\.
 The AWS configuration item history that AWS Config captures enables security analysis, resource change tracking, and compliance auditing\.

+**Note**
+CIS 2\.5 requires that AWS Config is enabled in all regions in which you are using Security Hub\.
+Because Security Hub is a regional service, the check performed for this control checks only the current region for the account\.
+It does not check all regions\.

-To run this check, Security Hub runs through the exact audit steps prescribed for it in [Securing Amazon Web Services](https://www.cisecurity.org/benchmark/amazon_web_services/)\.
+To run this check, Security Hub performs custom logic to perform the audit steps prescribed for it in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
+One difference is that Security Hub also requires that global resources are recorded in each region, since Security Hub is a regional service and performs its compliance checks on a region\-by\-region basis\.
 No AWS Config managed rules are created in your AWS environment for this check\.

 ### Remediation<a name="2.5-remediation"></a>